Get My Free Cash Offer >>>> Phone #

 How Do I Evict a Tenant in Texas?

-* * updated 10-8-2024
+* * updated 1-7-2025

-This guide will break down the entire Texas eviction process, from sending the notice to vacate to executing a writ of possession.
 At Bright Bid Homes, we have experience in handling over 150 evictions in Texas over the past decade.
-Evictions are definitely not our first rodeo so we know what can go wrong if the procedural elements of the process are not handled properly.
-Also, as licensed real estate agents and being a Texas Realtor, we know and practice the importance of following the legal process during evictions in Texas.
+Evictions are definitely not our first rodeo.
+We know what can go wrong in the landlord-tenant relationship if the procedural elements of the process are not handled properly.
+The state of Texas has specific legal requirements for issuing a final judgement in your favor such as:

-By following closely to these steps, you can ensure your eviction and access to your rental property proceeds lawfully without issues.
+Also, as licensed real estate agents and being a Texas Realtor, we know and practice the importance of following the legal process of an eviction petition in Texas.
+By following closely to these steps, you can ensure your eviction is for good cause and to gain access to your rental property proceeds lawfully without issues.

 Reasons for Evicting a Tenant in Texas